EYFS / KS1 Geography: Go Jetters - Environment, weather and climate

 Weather can change from hour to hour and these Funky Facts help explain different phenomena, such as hail and hurricanes, and how they can affect us.

-We also find out how wind helps create gyres, large systems of swirling ocean currents where plastic trash gathers, washed into oceans from rivers; and we learn how the power of the natural world can be used for good, such as how wind can be used to harness clean, renewable energy.
+We also find out about the importance of honey bees, how wind helps create gyres, large systems of swirling ocean currents where plastic trash gathers, washed into oceans from rivers; and we learn about map reading and how the power of the natural world can be used for good, such as how wind can be used to harness clean, renewable energy.

 - Find out what pupils already know and think about environmental issues.
 Even very young pupils are likely to have heard about pollution, deforestation and the climate crisis and be worried about this.
 Finding out what children already know and think can help identify misconceptions and provide a space for pupils to discuss issues and air concerns.
 Develop an atmosphere of concern, hope and empowerment for young children so that they realise that as far as environmental issues are concerned, there are many positive actions that can be taken.